balanced/balanced-dashboard/README.md

 1. To build everything `grunt build`
 2. To deploy to S3 `grunt deploy`

-**Note**: To build, you need to have binary dependendencies installed for [grunt-img](https://github.com/heldr/grunt-img).
+**Note**: To build, you need to have binary dependencies installed for [grunt-img](https://github.com/heldr/grunt-img).
 See the project page for how to set that up.
 If you have a Mac and use homebrew, you can run this to install them:

 		brew install optipng jpeg